No767/Kumiko/Community/installing-requirements.md

     gh repo clone [username]/Kumiko
     ```

-5. Run Make to create the venv and install dependencies
+6. Run `make` to create the venv and install dependencies.
+This will do any needed setup as well.

     ```sh
     make dev-setup